Bangladesh urges no harsh EU measures over factory deaths

 The government has not received any formal notification of punitive action from the EU or any other country over the deaths, he said.

-Separately, a group of government officials and textile factory employers and workers met officials of the International Labour Organization and agreed on steps to improve the lives of workers.
+Separately, a group of government officials and textile factory employers and workers met officials of the International Labor Organization and agreed on steps to improve the lives of workers.

 These included plans to inspect safety standards at all export-oriented garment factories, and to increase the number of safety inspectors.
 They also agreed to push in parliament a reform package giving workers more rights.